probnum2026/probnum2026.github.io/program.md

 ## **Programme**

 The conference will be held at the Lappeenranta Campus of LUT University (<a href="https://maps.app.goo.gl/T1kWcn4ZjDgJbTr76">Yliopistonkatu 34, 53850 Lappeenranta</a>).
+All talks will take place in <b>lecture hall 2310</b>.
+See [Venue &amp; Practical Information](/venue) for information on navigating the venue.

 ---